Movement for the People and the State: Potential members

-Ivica Dačić, the leader of SPS, argued that with the formation of the movement, the cooperation between SPS and SNS could be put on an even higher stage.
-A faction opposed to joining the NPZD was formed inside SPS with individuals such as vice-president Predrag J. Marković, who has said that SPS would lose its identity if it joined the movement.
-Vladan Zagrađanin also said that if SPS joined, it would "renounce everything that it had built up over the years" (odrekla svega što je građeno godinama).
-Branko Ružić also opposes joining the movement.
-Besides Dačić, Đorđe Milićević and Snežana Paunović have also been supportive of SPS joining NPZD.
-During his visit to Germany, Milićević also called Serbs that live in Hamburg to support the movement.
-Paunović said that SPS joining the NPZD would not "threaten the party's identity" (ne bi ugrozio stranački identitet) and that they would "put ideological differences aside in order to achieve a common goal" (staviti po strani ideološke razlike i objediniti se oko zajedničkog cilja).
+Ivica Dačić, the leader of SPS, said with the NPZD's formation, cooperation between SPS and SNS could increase.
+A faction of SPS opposed to joining the NPZD, with individuals such as vice-president Predrag J. Marković, who has said SPS would lose its identity if it joined the NPZD.
+Vladan Zagrađanin also said if SPS joined, it would "renounce everything that it had built up over the years".
+(Note: odrekla svega što je građeno godinama) Branko Ružić also opposes joining the movement. Đorđe Milićević and Snežana Paunović have also been supportive of SPS joining NPZD.
+During a visit to Germany, Milićević called on Serbs who live in Hamburg to support the movement.
+Paunović said SPS joining the NPZD would not "threaten the party's identity" (Note: ne bi ugrozio stranački identitet) and that they would "put ideological differences aside to achieve a common goal".
+(Note: staviti po strani ideološke razlike i objediniti se oko zajedničkog cilja).
 Dragan Marković, the president of JS and a coalition partner of SPS, also expressed his support for joining the NPZD.
 The Zeleni, another partner of SPS, expressed their willingness to join the NPZD in February 2024.

-Opposition parties such as the New Democratic Party of Serbia, Party of Freedom and Justice, Democratic Party, Dveri, and Movement of Free Citizens criticised its formation or declined to take part in the movement.
-Enis Imamović, a Party of Democratic Action of Sandžak member of parliament, said that "the movement does not provide answers to other questions of vital importance for Bosniaks" (niti daje odgovore na druga pitanja od vitalnog značaja za Bošnjake), while the Justice and Reconciliation Party said that it would consider participating in the movement.
+Opposition parties such as the New Democratic Party of Serbia, Party of Freedom and Justice, Democratic Party, Dveri, and Movement of Free Citizens criticised the NPZD's formation or declined to take part in it.
+Enis Imamović, a Party of Democratic Action of Sandžak member of parliament, said: "the movement does not provide answers to other questions of vital importance for Bosniaks".
+(Note: niti daje odgovore na druga pitanja od vitalnog značaja za Bošnjake), while the Justice and Reconciliation Party said it would consider participating in the movement.
 We – Voice from the People refused to comment on the matter.